vogtb/spreadsheet/README.md

 ### Refactor the way we construct and throw errors
 For example, the mis-matched argument length errors are all generated the same way.

+### Refactor the way tests are organized.
+Group by error type and have some useful functions that will call with 0, N, N+1 args to test the args checker.
+Also, test for *all possible* errors that could be thrown, and *all possible types* that could be passed in.
+Another thing to think about would be throwing custom errors if an object is passed in.

+### DIV_ZERO Error
+This error is thrown every time we're about to divide by zero in a formula.
+There are definitely a couple formulas that don't check for this, and they should.

+### jStat functions should know their caller
+Either through `arguments`, or directly passed in like `mean("FORMULA", [10, 20, 30])`